scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 * Quickly get secrets from various supported sources ([see below](#supported-secret-sources)).
 * Remember where you left them.
 * Mask/unmask and stash/unstash them.
+* Create shortcuts to them, for quick access.
 * Mount them as Environment Variables.
-* Manage your Azure Key Vault and GitHub Codespaces secrets from within VsCode.
+* Manage your Azure Key Vault and GitHub Codespaces/Actions secrets from within VsCode.

 ## Features